 If you think the taste could stop you using it regularly then triphala capsules are available and admittedly more convenient than the powder.

-If you’re making the tea, start off by adding a relatively level teaspoon of this organic triphala powder to a cup of hot but not quite boiling water (turn off the kettle before it boils or use hot water from the tap).
+If you’re making the tea, start off by adding a relatively level teaspoon of high quality triphala powder like this to a cup of hot but not quite boiling water (turn off the kettle before it boils or use hot water from the tap).
 Don’t add any sugar or honey.
 Stir it up well then let it sit for at least twenty minutes, preferably an hour or more to let the beneficial compounds really infuse into the water.

 When you have it there’s no need to sip it.
 Drink it straight down and you won’t taste it that much.